 • Dallas (DFW) to Manila (MNL) via DXB

-You can find the lowest, average, and highest rates for flights within the fifth distance band below.
+You can find the lowest, average, and highest rates for economy and business class flights within the fifth distance band below.

 ClassPublished Rate RangeLowest RateAverage RateHighest Rate